Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives.
-It doesn't mention prerequisites, context, or differences from similar tools like 'create_company_vendor', leaving the agent with no usage instructions.
+The description provides no guidance on when to use this tool versus alternatives like create_company_vendor or bulk_create_project_vendor.
+It does not mention context or exclusions, leaving the agent without decision criteria.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.